harsh-dev-11/web-development/README.md

 Welcome to the core web workspace.

-Currently following the MERN stack and documenting each step with code,
+Currently following the MERN stack and documenting each tech-stack with code and projects.
 ---

 ## 📦 What's Inside?